alanhoff/node-bolty/readme.md

 [![Testling Status](https://ci.testling.com/alanhoff/node-bolty.png)](https://ci.testling.com/alanhoff/node-bolty)

 Bolty is a binary object encoder and decoder.
-Heavelly inspired by [Protocol Buffers][0], it was designed to handle binary data and generate a serialization much smaller than JSON objects.
+Heavily inspired by [Protocol Buffers][0], it was designed to handle binary data and generate a serialization much smaller than JSON objects.
 Sometimes Bolty can generate a serialized object ~70% smallers then the same object serialized with JSON.